NCGM

 This material may be used for non-commercial purposes.
 Please credit the publication properly.

-The Military Gender Analysis Tool (MGAT) gives an increased understanding of the engagement space by integrating gender perspective across all phases and levels of military operations.
+The MGAT Tool gives an increased understanding of the engagement space by integrating gender perspectives across all phases and levels of military operations.
 Specifically, the purpose of the MGAT is to:

 -Improve situational awareness